-- The mentor and his/her institution must provide certification that the proposed training fellow will be allowed to undertake patient care in the institution, given that in most situations it is expected that the candidate’s medical education will have taken place in a different country from the training site.
+- The mentor and his/ her institution must provide a certification that the proposed training fellow will be allowed to undertake patient care in the institution, given that in most situations it is expected that the candidate’s medical education will have taken place in a different country from the training site.

-- Clinical Training Fellowships of 3 months, 6 months or 1 year duration will be available.
+- Clinical Training Fellowships of three months, six months or one-year duration will be available.

-- In most circumstances, Clinical Training Programme must be initiated (all paper work submitted to the programme administrator; move to training venue complete; work actively beginning) within 6 months of the receipt of an award
+- In most circumstances, Clinical Training Programme must be initiated (all paperwork submitted to the programme administrator; move to training venue complete; work actively beginning) within six months of the receipt of an award

 letter from ECTRIMS.
 Any exceptions of this must be approved by the ECTRIMS fellowship program committee (firstname.lastname@example.org).

 - ECTRIMS will provide a stipend of €13,750 for a three-month programme, €27,500 for a six-month programme or €55,000 for a one-year training program.

 - ECTRIMS will also provide economy round-trip transportation from the successful candidate’s home location to the training site; travel expenses for family members cannot be provided.